Let’s play a game.

 Groups that were once passive and neutered by the media environment, used the internet to gather around shared interests and beliefs.
 In America, the Tea Party rose on the right and the Occupy Wall Street protests came from the left.
 Both of them fought against “the system."
 By the fall of 2016, the public’s trust in the news had fallen to 19 percent — an all-time low.
+In another poll, only 9 percent of Americans said they liked Congress, suggesting a lower approval rating than cockroaches, head lice, or traffic jams.
 The failures of leaders and institutions are compounded by an alienated and unforgiving public.
 The parties are unbundling into dozens of passionate war-bands, united by social or political causes.

 Protests sprung up around the world.
 Many of them leveraged the power of images and video, instead of text.
 In Tunisia, a street vendor in the provincial town of Sidi Bouzid walked into a public square and burned himself to death in front of a camera.
 In Egypt, Spain, and Israel, young, middle-class, and university-educated people protested and led mass movements.